-Take in the highlights of India's Golden Triangle before heading east to the erotic temples of Khajuraho and holy Varanasi.
+Take in the highlights of India's Golden Triangle before heading east discover the British Raj and Islamic architecture in Lucknow and holy Varanasi.
 Continue your journey to Bodh Gaya - a pilgrimage site for Hindus and Buddhists, before topping off your stay in the culture capital of Kolkata.

 Overnight: Delhi | Breakfast, Dinner

 Delhi - Jaipur.
 Today we drive to the UNESCO-listed Pink City of Jaipur and enjoy a tour of the pretty City Palace.
 Continue to the Jantar Mantar space observatory, home to the world’s largest stone sundial.

 On day 4 there’s an early start if you wish to join our incredible Balloon Over Jaipur add-on.
 Sail over hilltop forts, palaces and temples in a hot air balloon, then return to land and explore striking Amber Fort.
 This well preserved 16th century fortress is laid out over four levels and sits on the shore of the shimmering Maota Lake.
 We reach the fort by jeep and enjoy a guided tour, then stop at a local cotton weaving house on our way back to Jaipur.

 Jaipur - Abhaneri - Bharatpur.
 Say goodbye to Jaipur today as we travel to the rural village of Abhaneri, home to the famous Chand Baori step well.
 Marvel at this incredible site, where 13 stories stretch down to the waters edge.
 The well famously featured in the blockbuster film ‘Batman: The Dark Knight Rises’.
 After our visit we continue to a local school to meet the pupils and teachers.
 We operate our Change for Children programme here and any donations you make will be greatly appreciated.
 You may also wish to bring some educational gifts from home to give out to the pupils (see trip notes).